rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 To execute something after a git action we can use [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 Git hooks live in the `.git/hooks` folder.
 There are client-side hooks and server-side hooks.
 Client-side hooks run on the computer doing the action (your local computer).
 Server-side hooks run on the computer "receiving" the action (our remote server).
 We need to set up a `post-receive` hook.
 That hook will run after new code is pushed to the remote.

-**Some notes about the `post-receive` hook**: It can't stop the code from being pushed, and you'll stay connected to the remote server while it's executing (more on that later).
+**Some notes about the `post-receive` hook**: It can't stop the code from being pushed, and you'll stay connected to the remote server while it's executing.

 ## Our Docker images